-Our ratings and credit may be impacted by CenterPoint Energy's credit standing.
-As of December 31, 2007, CenterPoint Energy and its subsidiaries other than us have approximately \$523 million principal amount of debt required to be paid through 2010.
-This amount excludes amounts related to capital leases, transition bonds and indexed debt securities obligations, but includes \$123 million of 3.75% convertible notes converted by holders in January and February 2008.
-In addition, CenterPoint Energy has cash settlement obligations with respect to \$412 million of outstanding 3.75% convertible notes on which holders could exercise their conversion rights during the first quarter of 2008 and in subsequent quarters in which CenterPoint Energy's common stock price causes such notes to be convertible.
+Our access to credit and credit ratings may be impacted by CenterPoint Energy's credit standing.
+As of December 31, 2008, CenterPoint Energy and its subsidiaries other than us have approximately \$230 million principal amount of debt required to be paid through 2011.
+This amount excludes amounts related to capital leases, transition bonds and indexed debt securities obligations.
 We cannot assure you that CenterPoint Energy and its other subsidiaries will be able to pay or refinance these amounts.
 If CenterPoint Energy were to experience a deterioration in its credit standing or liquidity difficulties, our access to credit and our credit ratings could be adversely affected.